hyperledger-archives/fabric/docs/Setup/Chaincode-setup.md

   * [chaincode invoke via CLI and REST](#chaincode-invoke-via-cli-and-rest)
   * [chaincode query via CLI and REST](#chaincode-query-via-cli-and-rest)

-If you were running with security enabled, see [Removing temporary files when security is enabled](#removing-temporary-files-when-security-is-enabled) to learn how to clean up the temp files.
+If you were running with security enabled, see [Removing temporary files when security is enabled](#removing-temporary-files-when-security-is-enabled) to learn how to clean up the temporary files.

 See the [logging control](../Setup/logging-control.md) reference for information on controlling logging output from the `peer` and chaincodes.